rsspp/experiments/README.md

 The `addr` (address) is the address of the machine.

-Then we define 3 variables per NIC: the interface name, the PCIe address, and the mac address of the NIC.
+Then we define 3 variables per NIC: the interface name, the PCIe address, and the MAC address of the NIC.
 Note that these interfaces are real interfaces, as RSS++ is focusing on dispatching packets in hardware.
 You may obtain the PCIe address of the interface you want to use with `sudo lshw -c network -businfo`.
 The NIC informations are used by NPF to automatically replace references in scripts.

 ### Makefiles configuration
 As discussed below, all experiments are easily launched using a single Makefile per experiment.
 As a few parameters depend on your environment (such as the path to the folder where you checked out NPF), we have a single "include" file that resides in the "includes" folder of this repository which is included by all per-experiment Makefiles to set common parameters.